pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/oidc/azure.md

 This document outlines the steps required to configure Pulumi to use OpenID Connect to authenticate with Azure.
 OIDC in Azure uses [workload identity federation](https://learn.microsoft.com/en-us/azure/active-directory/develop/workload-identity-federation) to access Azure resources via an Azure Active Directory App.
 Access to the temporary credentials is authorized using federated credentials that validate the contents of the OIDC token issued by the Pulumi Cloud.

+## Prerequisites

+* You must be an admin of your Pulumi organization.
+* You must have access in the Azure Portal to create and configure Microsoft Entra App registrations.

 {{< notes type="warning" >}}
 Please note that this guide provides step-by-step instructions based on the official provider documentation which is subject to change.
 For the most current and precise information, always refer to the [official Azure documentation](https://learn.microsoft.com/en-us/entra/identity-platform/howto-create-service-principal-portal).
 {{< /notes >}}

-## Prerequisites

-* You must be an admin of your Pulumi organization.
-* You must have access in the Azure Portal to create and configure Microsoft Entra App registrations.

-## Creating the Microsoft Entra App
+## Create a Microsoft Entra Application

-To create the Microsoft Entra App and service principal, see the [relevant Azure documentation](https://learn.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal).
+In the navigation pane of the [Microsoft Entra console](https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/Overview):

+1. Select **App registrations** and then click **New registration**.
+2. Provide a name for your application (ex: `pulumi-esc-oidc-app`).
+3. In the **Supported account types** section, select **Accounts in this organizational directory only**.
+4. Click **Register**.

-After the AAD App has been created, take note of the Application (client) ID and Directory (tenant) ID.
-These values will be necessary when enabling OIDC for your stack.
+After the Microsoft Entra App has been created, take note of your subscription ID, the Application (client) ID, and the Directory (tenant) ID.
+These values will be necessary when enabling OIDC for your service.

-## Adding federated credentials

-In the Azure Portal:
+## Add Federated Credentials

+Once you have created your new application registration, you will be redirected to the application's **Overview** page.
+In the left navigation menu:

-1. Navigate to the "Certificates & secrets" pane using the sidebar.
+1. Navigate to the **Certificates & secrets** pane.
-2. Select the "Federated credentials" tab.
+2. Select the **Federated credentials** tab.
-3. Click on the "Add credential" button.
+3. Click on the **Add credential** button.
 This will start the "Add a credential" wizard.
-4. In the wizard, select "Other Issuer" as the "Federated credential scenario".
+4. In the wizard, select **Other Issuer** as the **Federated credential scenario**.
 5. Fill in the remaining form fields as follows:
     * **Issuer:** `https://api.pulumi.com/oidc`
     * **Subject Identifier:** must be a valid [subject claim](/docs/guides/oidc/#overview) (see examples at the end of this section).
-    * **Name:** An arbitrary name for the credential, e.g. "pulumi-deployments"
+    * **Name:** An arbitrary name for the credential, e.g. "pulumi-oidc-credentials"
     * **Audience:** The name of your Pulumi organization.

+### Subject claim examples

+Depending on the Pulumi service you are configuring OIDC for, the value of the subject claim will be different.

+#### Pulumi Deployments

 Because Azure's federated credentials require that the subject identifier exactly matches an OIDC token's subject claim, this process must be repeated for each permutation of the subject claim that is possible for a stack.
 For example, in order to enable all of the valid operations on a stack named `dev` of the `core` project in the `contoso` organization, you would need to create credentials for each of the following subject identifiers: